 Other Camping Opportunities and Resorts

-RV’s are welcome at the Diamond City Lakeside Resort and Robert’s Lakeshore Resort.
-Other Rustic Resorts located within the City Limits and close to the Park or on the lake are the Brass Bell Cottages, Sugarloaf Inn, and Crestview Court.
+RV’s are welcome at the Diamond City Lakeside Resort.
+Other Rustic Resorts located within the City Limits and close to the Park or on the lake are the Bass Hole Lodge, Sugarloaf Inn, and Crestview Court.

 The 18-hole "Diamond Hills" course at the Diamond Hills Country Club facility in Diamond City, Arkansas features 6,311 yards of golf from the longest tees for a par of 69 .
 The course rating is 69.7 and it has a slope rating of 111.
 Designed by Maurie Bell, the Diamond Hills golf course opened in 1972.
 The Course is located a mile from the Sugarloaf Marina and sports a clubhouse and a Mexican Cuisine restaurant open to the public.